 distributed to the class at June Orientation and complete a two-page essay that is due on the first day of class in the fall.
-In the summer of 2014, the students in HCOL 085 will read Anne Fadiman's The Spirit Catches You and You Fall Down.
+In the summer of 2015, the students in HCOL 085 will read Anne Fadiman's The Spirit Catches You and You Fall Down.

 Here is a link to the essay question associated with this book.

-A plenary lecture series, which the entire class attends Thursday evenings and that is open to the entire university community, invites even more discussion about the topics and questions explored in the courses.
+A plenary lecture series, which the entire class attends Wednesday evenings and that is open to the entire university community, invites even more discussion about the topics and questions explored in the courses.
 The lecture series features talks and performances by university faculty and guests, who will discuss their personal experiences and how their areas of inquiry relate to some of the themes of the year's explorations.
-Fall 2013 Plenary Schedule

 Faculty teaching the first-year courses expect students not only to